MewsSystems/gitbook-connector-api/use-cases/housekeeping.md

 ## Testing your integration

-Please ensure you follow our general [guidelines](../guidelines/README.md) for testing integrations.
+Please ensure you follow our general [Usage guidelines](../guidelines/README.md) for testing integrations.
 In addition to this, using the [demo environment](../guidelines/environments.md) credentials, you can run the [Space Status Report](https://help.mews.com/s/article/space-status-report?language=en_US) \(housekeeping report\) to cross-check if the integration is working correctly.

 ## Additional help for working with the demo environment